LeaVerou/lea.verou.me/2025/user-effort/index.md

 This philosophy played a big part in [Prism’s](https://prismjs.com) success back in 2012, helping it become the web’s de facto syntax highlighter for years, with over **2 billion** npm downloads.
-Highlighting code on a page took including two files.
+_Simple things were easy_: All it took to highlight code on a webpage was including two files, a JS file and a CSS file.
 No markup changes.
+No JS glue code.
 Styling used readable CSS class names.
 Even adding new languages — the most common “complex” use case — required far less knowledge and effort than alternatives.
-At the same time, Prism exposed a deep extensibility model so plugin authors could patch internals and dramatically alter behavior.
+At the same time, highly _complex things were possible_: Prism exposed a deep extensibility model so plugin authors could patch internals and dramatically alter behavior.
-These choices are rarely free.
+These choices were not free.
 The friendly styling API increased clash risk, and deep extensibility reduced encapsulation.
-These were conscious tradeoffs, and they weren't easy.
+These were conscious, hard, tradeoffs.

 <aside class="note">